imahdio/HTML-Essential-Training/10-Structuring Tabular Data/README.md

 -we only should use Html tables for tabular data. tables are for such things like:
 >* a chart of data from a research project, that's a table.
 >* a bunch of information that's best communicated by aligning things into rows and columns, that's a data table.
->* comparing prices of things that are for sale, population data by town, election results, product comparisons, schedules,bits of information collected that you want people to be able to quickly compare.
+>* comparing prices of things that are for sale, population data by town, election results, product comparisons, schedules, bits of information collected that you want people to be able to quickly compare.
 >
->-as long as there's a semantic reason for the data to be organized into a table , use a table in HTML to semantically mark it up as what it is.
+>-as long as there's a semantic reason for the data to be organized into a table, use a table in HTML to semantically mark it up as what it is.
 -you can use CSS to rearrange how a table is displayed so it might not always look like a traditional table.
 Especially, perhaps, for small screens.
 Changing the layout for different sized screens.

 somewhere along the way-at some point in time